berttejeda/bert.docs/README.md

 param: --metavars|-m$, help: [some_pandoc_meta_var=somevalue]
 ```

-Note: Although the same parameters are available to `build.bat`, I have not implemented the filewatcher functionality as is present in the bash equivalent.
+Note: Although the same parameters are available to `build.bat`, I have not yet implemented the filewatcher functionality as is present in the bash equivalent.

 ## Example1: Build an HTA application from a markdown file